 5.22 Parker-Davis Project (P-DP): The consolidated project of the Davis Dam and Powerplant and the Parker Dam and Power Plant, their appurtenances and associated transmission facilities, as authorized by law.

 5.23 Point(s) of Delivery: The point(s) at which WAPA delivers capacity and energy to the Contractor, as set forth in Exhibit A attached hereto.

-In accordance with the Final 2028 Plan, PUP will be fixed on the same terms as under the previous marketing plan in which energy deliveries are a fixed seasonal amount equal to 3,441 kWh/kW, a 67 percent capacity factor, in the summer season, and 1,703 kWh/kW, a 47 percent capacity factor, in the winter season.
+5.2X Priority Use Power (PUP): PUP is CROD and energy reserved for Federal reclamation project use and irrigation pumping on certain Indian lands.
+In accordance with the Final 2028 Plan, existing PUP will be fixed on the same terms as under the previous marketing plan in which energy deliveries are a fixed seasonal amount equal to 3,441 kWh/kW, a 67 percent capacity factor, in the summer season, and 1,703 kWh/kW, a 47 percent capacity factor, in the winter season.

 5.24 Purchase Power Projection: An annual estimate of what power WAPA will purchase in the upcoming Fiscal Year, which will be included in the P-DP Firm Electric Service formula rate.